 Your organization enacted compliance requirements with good intentions, whether to protect your organization, your employees, or your customers.
 If your organization is using flexible or temporary workers, you need to consider how your specific compliance requirements extend to your temporary workers.

-Think About: have your staffing agencies partnered with you to implement customize confidentiality agreements?
+Ask Yourself: Have your staffing agencies partnered with you to implement customized confidentiality agreements?
 Do they require their talent to sign these agreements before they can start working in your organization?
 What procedures have you implemented to safeguard your data and proprietary information?
 Are your staffing agencies consistently adhering to your required measures?

 What Can You Do?

-Finally, if you are using several staffing firms across your organization and your flexible workforce usage is significant, consider a more sophisticated compliance solution such as a Managed Staffing Program (MSP).
+Consider a More Sophisticated Compliance SolutionIf you are using several staffing firms across your organization and your flexible workforce usage is significant, you may want to consider a Managed Staffing Program (MSP).
 MSP providers will help you ensure compliance and reduce risk and exposure by implementing customized contracts and standards for all staffing providers.
-They will also regularly audit and measure staffing firm compliance, giving you confidence and peace of mind that 100% of your workforce – whether regular or flexible – is compliant and consistent.
+They will also regularly audit and measure staffing firm compliance, giving you confidence and peace of mind that 100% of your workforce, whether regular or flexible, is compliant and consistent.

-Employee Risk Management is a complex topic; to learn more and discover the path to a successful flexible workforce, download The Modern Manager's Guide to A Flexible Workforce: Create Fast, Nimble Team Through a Talent-On-Demand Approach.
+Employee Risk Management is a complex topic; to learn more and discover the path to a successful flexible workforce, view The Flexible Workforce, A Guide to Creating a Fast, Nimble Team.